-One of the broadleaf weeds that runs rampant in our area during February and March is sticky weed, also known as Velcro weed.
+One broadleaf weed that runs rampant in March and April is sticky weed, also known as Velcro weed or sticky willy.

 It’s very easy to control with a simple broadleaf weed killer - when you add surfactant.

 Interestingly, it’s often misidentified as sticker burrs, but it’s far from it.
 In fact, if you do nothing to sticky weed, it will burn away naturally once our high temperatures are in the 80s and 90s.

 Another name for sticky weed is its botanical name, Galium aparine.
 No matter what you call it, though, you've probably rubbed up against it if you do any kind of yard work or gardening.
 It’s an annual whose seeds germinate in the cool, wet weather of late winter and early spring.
 Then, it grows rapidly into swirly, sticky stems of green that glue themselves to your fence, your pets, and your socks.